HEROES: Trapped Trucker Rescued By Two Towing Operators (VIDEO)

-Two tow truck operators came to the rescue of a dump truck driver who was trapped when his rig rolled during the morning rush on Route 46.
+Two tow truck operators came to the rescue of a dump truck driver who was trapped when his rig rollver during the morning rush on Route 46.

 Edward Spina Jr. from ECRB Towing & Recovery in Bloomfield and JT Sagun from Nick’s Towing Service in Rutherford were both headed to work when the trucker's brakes locked up ahead of them around 7:45 a.m.
 Friday.